euroegas/hydropon/README.md

 - copy all files (python files) of the folder "pico" to the Raspberry Pi Pico W

-- copy the files in the main folder to your local device, or to a web server.
+- copy the files in the main folder, as well as script and img folders to your local device, or to a web server.

 Execution